Distributional Transform Based Information Reconciliation: Introduction

 \section{Introduction}

-Quantum key distribution protocols perform the task of transmitting secret keys using quantum systems such that, at the end, Alice and Bob share identical binary sequences unknown to any other third part \cite{assche2006}.
-One broad family of QKD protocols uses continuous variable quantum systems to encode the secret key, called CVQKD protocols \cite{grosshans2002,grosshans2003,weedbrook2004,weedbrook2012,laudenbach2018}.
-A CVQKD protocol with Gaussian modulation of coherent states results on Alice and Bob sharing a pair of correlated sequences of Gaussian random variables.
+Quantum key distribution protocols perform the task of transmitting secret keys using quantum systems such that, in the end, Alice and Bob share identical binary sequences unknown to any other third part \cite{assche2006}.
+A broad family of QKD protocols uses continuous variable quantum systems to encode the secret key, called CVQKD protocols \cite{grosshans2002,grosshans2003,weedbrook2004,weedbrook2012,laudenbach2018, jouguet2011,jouguet2012}.
+A CVQKD protocol with Gaussian modulation of coherent states results in Alice and Bob sharing a pair of correlated sequences of Gaussian random variables.